-APHIS considers the role of pollinators in any consultations conducted with the USFWS to protect federallylisted plants.
+APHIS considers the role of pollinators in any consultations conducted with the USFWS to protect federally-listed plants.
 Mitigation measures, such as no treatment buffers are applied with consideration of the protection of pollinators that are important to a particular listed plant species.

-APHIS also implements several BMP practices in their treatment strategies that are designed to protect nontarget invertebrates, including pollinators.
+APHIS also implements several BMP practices in their treatment strategies that are designed to protect non-target invertebrates, including pollinators.
 APHIS minimizes insecticide use by using lower than labeled rates for all Program insecticides, alternating swaths during treatment, making only one application per season and minimizing use of liquid broad spectrum insecticides.
 APHIS also continues to evaluate new monitoring and control methods designed to increase the response to economically damaging populations of grasshoppers and Mormon crickets while protecting rangeland resources such as pollinators.

-APHIS received one comment, "The EA does not disclose which, if any, invertebrates within the geographic area are listed as sensitive by federal land management agencies or as Species of Conservation Concern, or whether the state of North Dakota designates any invertebrates as species of greatest conservation need."
+APHIS received one comment, "The EA does not disclose which, if any, invertebrates within the geographic area are listed as sensitive by federal land management agencies or as Species of Conservation Concern, or whether the state of Nevada designates any invertebrates as species of greatest conservation need."

-Species of greatest conservation need in North Dakota are discussed on page 20 of the EA and are also discussed during cooperative decision making processes.
+This EA is for Wyoming and not Nevada.
+Species of greatest conservation need in Wyoming are discussed on page 20 of the EA and are discussed during cooperative decision making processes.